 The bill also outlines the requirements for claiming these credits, including the necessity of a certificate from the Michigan Strategic Fund, and specifies that the credits must be claimed after all other nonrefundable credits.
-If the credit exceeds the taxpayer's liability, it can be refunded or carried forward for up to five years.
-Furthermore, the bill mandates an annual report to be submitted by the department in cooperation with the Michigan Strategic Fund, detailing the effectiveness of the tax credits and the number of businesses applying for them.
+Furthermore, it mandates an annual report to be submitted by the department in cooperation with the Michigan Strategic Fund, detailing the effectiveness of the tax credits and the number of businesses applying for them.
+The definitions of key terms such as "aerospace defense zone," "qualified taxpayer," and "research and development expenses" are also provided to clarify eligibility and the scope of the credits.

 Statutes affected: Senate Introduced Bill: 206.1, 206.847